Table of Contents

 AI can analyze detailed statistics of workers to make customized reports.
-This helps in recommending training and development, promoting career paths, as well as personalized advantage packages according to individual requirements of workers leading to enhanced occupational satisfaction and employee retention.
+This helps in recommending training and development, promoting career paths, as well as personalized advantage packages according to the individual requirements of workers, leading to enhanced occupational satisfaction and employee retention.

 3. Predictive Analytics for Employee Retention

 By analyzing past records, AI can predict an employee’s exit by picking up patterns that have been linked to attrition.
 Such issues can be addressed early, and HR specialists will then know what to do to keep top players happy.